icub-tech-iit/documentation/docs/icub_microphones/icub_microphones.md

   ```
 - Run `make -j4`

+If you rely on [`robotology-superbuild`](https://github.com/robotology/robotology-superbuild), the configuration and the building process will automatically take care of the `portaudio`related options.

 ## Recording and Playback
  Recording and playback is supported in yarp via `libportaudio`, which wraps on the top of the linux device drivers.